joonhyublee/mock-chain/README.md

     )
   );

-  // this test will *fail*, second call on io shouldn't contain username expect(io._calls[1]).toEqual(
+  // this test will *fail*, since second chained call on io shouldn't contain username expect(io._calls[1]).toEqual(
     mock_call(io => io
       .of('/not_friends')